aaronhma/algorithms/algorithms/graphs/flood-fill/README.md

 ### The Problem

-You are given a $n * m$ matrix of $.$s (land) and $\#$s (water).
+You are given a $n * m$ matrix of $.$s (land) and #s (water).
 An island is formed by connecting adjacent land cells horizontally or vertically and is surrounded by water.
 Find the number of islands and the maximum cells of one island.

 ### The Solution